unbit/uwsgi-docs/GridFS.rst

    processes = 2
    threads = 8

-This will spawn 2 processes (monitored by the master) with 8 threads each (for a total of 16 threads)
+This will spawn 2 processes monitored by the master with 8 threads each for a total of 16 threads.

 Combining with Nginx
 ********************